 A temporary restraining order (also known as a protective order) is issued by a court to protect persons from harassment, stalking, sexual assault, or domestic violence.
 While they serve a purpose to protect abuse victims from their abusers, some partners (often women) seek restraining orders against their spouse, ex spouse, or other romantic partner during rough patches in their relationship or when seeking divorce.
 Without requiring evidence of abuse, these orders are relatively easy to obtain, which is why you may be surprised to have one against you.

 If you have a restraining order against you, it is understandable that you may have several questions.
-We hope these top five Frequently Asked Questions about restraining orders addresses your concerns.
+These top five Frequently Asked Questions about restraining orders should address your concerns.
 In the event that you have been accused of or arrested for assault or domestic violence, you should seek the legal counsel of a dedicated criminal defense attorney as soon as possible.

 Who qualifies for a restraining order against them?

 In Florida, protective orders may be issued against a family or household member should they commit a violent act against the family or household member seeking the order.
 Assault, battery, stalking, false imprisonment, stalking, sexual assault and domestic violence are all violent crimes for which a victim may obtain a temporary restraining order.

 Former spouses, parents and children, blood relatives, couples living together or who have lived together in the past, and couples who share children regardless of whether they live together or ever did, all qualify as “family or household members.”